Yelin Lapidot Holdings Management Ltd. Invests $7.54 Million in InMode Ltd. (NASDAQ:INMD)

 Yelin Lapidot Holdings Management Ltd. bought a new position in shares of InMode Ltd. (NASDAQ:INMD – Free Report) during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The firm bought 247,374 shares of the healthcare company’s stock, valued at approximately $7,535,000.
 InMode accounts for about 2.2% of Yelin Lapidot Holdings Management Ltd.’s investment portfolio, making the stock its 15th biggest position.
 Yelin Lapidot Holdings Management Ltd. owned 0.30% of InMode as of its most recent SEC filing.

-Other hedge funds also recently made changes to their positions in the company.
-BlackRock Inc. boosted its position in shares of InMode by 223.8% during the 2nd quarter.
-BlackRock Inc. now owns 5,443,513 shares of the healthcare company’s stock worth $203,315,000 after acquiring an additional 3,762,511 shares in the last quarter.
+Several other hedge funds also recently made changes to their positions in the business.
+BlackRock Inc. boosted its position in InMode by 223.8% in the second quarter.
+BlackRock Inc. now owns 5,443,513 shares of the healthcare company’s stock valued at $203,315,000 after buying an additional 3,762,511 shares in the last quarter.
 State Street Corp boosted its position in InMode by 199.1% in the second quarter.
 State Street Corp now owns 1,736,843 shares of the healthcare company’s stock valued at $64,871,000 after buying an additional 1,156,213 shares in the last quarter.
 Millennium Management LLC boosted its position in InMode by 78.2% in the fourth quarter.
 Millennium Management LLC now owns 1,916,711 shares of the healthcare company’s stock valued at $68,427,000 after buying an additional 840,821 shares in the last quarter.
 Geode Capital Management LLC boosted its position in InMode by 607.6% in the second quarter.
 Geode Capital Management LLC now owns 862,587 shares of the healthcare company’s stock valued at $32,218,000 after buying an additional 740,690 shares in the last quarter.
 Finally, Congress Asset Management Co.
 MA acquired a new stake in InMode in the second quarter valued at approximately $26,012,000.
 65.49% of the stock is owned by institutional investors.

 Analysts Set New Price Targets

 INMD has been the topic of a number of research analyst reports.
-Canaccord Genuity Group lowered shares of InMode from a “buy” rating to a “hold” rating and cut their target price for the company from $55.00 to $22.00 in a research report on Friday, October 13th.
-Canaccord Genuity Group reiterated a “hold” rating and set a $22.00 price target on shares of InMode in a report on Thursday, December 7th.
+Canaccord Genuity Group restated a “hold” rating and issued a $22.00 target price on shares of InMode in a research report on Thursday, December 7th.
+Canaccord Genuity Group lowered shares of InMode from a “buy” rating to a “hold” rating and cut their price target for the stock from $55.00 to $22.00 in a report on Friday, October 13th.
+TheStreet lowered shares of InMode from a “b-” rating to a “c+” rating in a report on Thursday, October 19th.
 Barclays cut their price target on shares of InMode from $45.00 to $33.00 and set an “overweight” rating on the stock in a report on Thursday, January 4th.
-TheStreet downgraded shares of InMode from a “b-” rating to a “c+” rating in a research note on Thursday, October 19th.
-Finally, UBS Group reissued a “neutral” rating and set a $24.00 target price (down previously from $52.00) on shares of InMode in a research note on Friday, November 3rd.
+Finally, UBS Group reiterated a “neutral” rating and set a $24.00 price target (down previously from $52.00) on shares of InMode in a report on Friday, November 3rd.
 Four research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
 According to MarketBeat, InMode currently has a consensus rating of “Hold” and an average target price of $37.00.

 InMode Company Profile